MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

 ## Capacity transparency

 Azure OpenAI is a highly sought-after service where customer demand might exceed service GPU capacity.
 Microsoft strives to provide capacity for all in-demand regions and models, but selling out a region is always a possibility.
-This can limit some customers’ ability to create a deployment of their desired model, version, or number of PTUs in a desired region - even if they have quota available in that region.
+This constraint can limit some customers’ ability to create a deployment of their desired model, version, or number of PTUs in a desired region - even if they have quota available in that region.
 Generally speaking:

-- Quota places a limit on the maximum number of PTUs that can be deployed in a subscription and region, and is not a guarantee of capacity availability.
+- Quota places a limit on the maximum number of PTUs that can be deployed in a subscription and region, and does not guarantee of capacity availability.
 - Capacity is allocated at deployment time and is held for as long as the deployment exists.
 If service capacity is not available, the deployment will fail
 - Customers use real-time information on quota/capacity availability to choose an appropriate region for their scenario with the necessary model capacity
 - Scaling down or deleting a deployment releases capacity back to the region.
 There is no guarantee that the capacity will be available should the deployment be scaled up or re-created later.

 #### Regional capacity guidance

-To help users find the capacity needed for their deployments, customers will use a new API and Studio experience to provide real-time information on.
+To find the capacity needed for their deployments, use the capacity  API or the Studio deployment experience to provide real-time information on capacity availability.

-In Azure OpenAI Studio, the deployment experience will identify when a region lacks the capacity to support the desired model, version and number of PTUs, and will direct the user to a select an alternative region when needed.
+In Azure OpenAI Studio, the deployment experience identifies when a region lacks the capacity needed to deploy the model.
+This looks at the desired model, version and number of PTUs.
+If cpacity is unavailable, the experience direct  users to a select an alternative region.

 Details on the new deployment experience can be found in the Azure OpenAI [Provisioned get started guide](../how-to/provisioned-get-started.md).

-The new [model capacities API](/rest/api/aiservices/accountmanagement/model-capacities/list?view=rest-aiservices-accountmanagement-2024-04-01-preview&tabs=HTTP&preserve-view=true) can also be used to programmatically identify the maximum sized deployment of a specified model that can be created in each region based on the availability of both quota in the subscription and service capacity in the region.
+The new [model capacities API](/rest/api/aiservices/accountmanagement/model-capacities/list?view=rest-aiservices-accountmanagement-2024-04-01-preview&tabs=HTTP&preserve-view=true) can  be used to programmatically identify the maximum sized deployment of a specified model.
+The API consideres both the your quota and service capacity in the region.

 If an acceptable region isn't available to support the desire model, version and/or PTUs, customers can also try the following steps: